COOLMSF/linux-insides/Booting/linux-bootstrap-1.md

         jmpl *%edx
 ```

-As we mentioned before, edx contains the address of the C function, this jmpl code transfer control to C function.
+As we mentioned before, edx contains the address of the C function, jmpl transfer control to C function.

 After transition to protected mode, we can execute C function cfunc32flat_handle_post, but the [Document](https://www.seabios.org/Execution_and_code_flow#SeaBIOS_code_phases) says, it's handle_post() in post.c, I don't know why.